-Founded in 1926, MUL advocates for policies that eradicate racial disparities and links African descendants and other people of color to opportunities that result in economic success and prosperity.
+Founded in 1926, MUL advocates for policies that remove racial inequality and links African descendants and other people of color to opportunities that result in economic success and wealth.

 Online hub where scholars, educators, activists, youth and youth allies can access resources to empower and develop black youth voice.